yaoyi92/autoplex/docs/user/flows/flows.md

 Please follow the installation and setup instructions on the respective guide website.
 Both packages rely on the [MongoDB](https://www.mongodb.com/) database manager for data storage.

+We recommend using `jobflow-remote` as it is more flexible to use, especially on clusters where users cannot store their own MongoDB.
+You can find a more comprehensive `jobflow-remote` tutorial [here](../jobflowremote.md).

 Submission using `FireWorks`:
 ```python
 from fireworks import LaunchPad